axibase/atsd/installation/verifying-installation.md

 https://10.102.0.116:8443
 ```

-Open your browser and navigate to port `8443` on the target machine.
+Open your browser and navigate to port `8443` on the target server.

 ## Administrator Account

-When accessing the ATSD web interface for the first time, you will need to
-setup an administrator account.
+When accessing the ATSD web interface for the first time, you're asked to setup an administrator account.

 ## Portals

 Click on Portals tab in the ATSD web interface.
 A pre-defined **ATSD**
 portal displays application, operating system, and usage metrics for the database itself
-and the machine where it's installed.
+and the server where it is running.

 ![](./images/atsd_portal.png "ATSD Host")